gAllegr/C-Wast_compiler/README.md

 # Compiler project for FLC exam

-Aim of this project is to implement a front-end compiler which transform a C source file into a text file (.wast) written using s-expressions.
+Aim of this project is to implement a front-end compiler which transform a C source file into a text file (.wat) written using s-expressions.

 ## Software requirements
 ### Flex